GeoscienceAustralia/PyRate/pbs/README.rst

 MPIRun
 ~~~~~~

-``PyRate`` uses MPI internally for parallelization.
+PyRate uses MPI internally for parallelization.
 To run a script or
-demo simply do:
+demo, use the command:

 .. code:: bash